AndyStubbs/AndysWebGames/README.md

 ## Setting Up and Running Locally

 To run AndysWebGames locally, you only need to have a server running locally.
+Channel tracker app requires PHP to run, but everything else should work with node.

 Follow these steps to run using Node.js as local server: